jbonatakis/pginbox/docs/SEMANTIC_CHUNKING_V2.md

 * classify by content, not MIME type
 * treat the corpus as primarily a patch corpus
 * split patch attachments by file diff
+* support non-`diff --git` parser fallback and explicit parse-status tracking
 * use file diff as the default semantic unit
 * split to hunk level only for oversized file diffs
 * keep revisions distinct but grouped
+* reuse embeddings for unchanged units across revisions
-* skip or special-case giant patches and archives
+* special-case giant patches so they remain searchable
+* skip archives for embedding

 ---